 For obvious reasons, some airline policies aren’t disclosed – none the less there is an intent to make certain internal rules of organizing the flight known to the passengers or the general public.
-Is it now known that some airlines do not count the time which a crew spends performing their duties – regarding the preparation for the flight till the moment of the take-off – as working hours.
+Is it now known that some airlines do not count the time which a crew spends performing their duties – regarding the preparation for the flight till the moment of the take-off – as working hours?
 Both the pilots and the flight attendants are only starting getting paid when the plane is in the air.
 While that practice does not occur in the European Union, it is very common in the United States.
-So don’t be surprised when you’ll experience a third delayed flight in a row while travelling across America – depending on the airline, the flight crew is often paid extra if their flight is delayed – that’s why sometimes they will do anything to make your arrival to the terminal as late as possible, just to compensate themselves for the hours they were working for free.
+So don’t be surprised when you’ll experience a third delayed flight in a row while traveling across America – depending on the airline, the flight crew is often paid extra if their flight is delayed – that’s why sometimes they will do anything to make your arrival to the terminal as late as possible, just to compensate themselves for the hours they were working for free.

 But of course, that’s not the only thing which could explain some strange occurrences which happened during your last flight.
 And it’s the reason why we gathered some more unknown facts that you probably would want to be aware of before your next flight.